Statsomat/BayesTwoProp/documents/Introduction.md

 	- OLAT: Only for announcements (Mitteilungen)
 	- Zoom: In special cases

     - To work locally: Sign up to GitHub, download and install GitHub Desktop, clone the reyar/BayesTwoProp repository, install R, RStudio and all the required packages demanded by the R scripts.
+Or Tortoise.
     - Work in the Cloud: Work in the R Posit Cloud, connect reyar/BayesTwoProp repository and you will get a token (a password).
 If the resources are not satisfactory, you can also work in my workspace.

 (send invitations)